MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-printer-custom-usb-interface.md

 ### DWORD PrintApiSupported();

-The API used by the third-party manufacturers to indicate the version of the 3D print service API supported.
+This API is used by the third-party manufacturers to indicate the version of the 3D print service API supported.
 The APIs below are compatible with version 1 of the 3DPrintService.

 ### HRESULT InitializePrint(LPCWSTR pPrinterName, LPCWSTR pPortName, DWORD dwJobId, LPVOID\* ppPartnerData)

-The API invoked prior to a print event starting to initialize the printer.
+This API is invoked prior to a print event starting to initialize the printer.
 The printer can save job specific state in the ppPartnerData parameter.
 This call is analogous to a StartDocPort invocation.

 > **jobId** - job id used to track the job
 >